Mike Magee (journalist): Technology journalism career

 Magee worked for VNU Business Publications on PC Dealer before working at their IT news venture VNU Newswire.
 He left the Newswire and co-founded The Register, the UK's first Internet-based IT tabloid, with John Lettice in 1994.
 In the newsletter, Magee focused on computer chip reporting, and Lettice covered software.

 The Register used the slogan "Biting the Hand That Feeds IT" to reflect its iconoclastic attitude, attracting a following among IT professionals and investors.

 In December 2000, Magee suffered a heart attack.
 When he returned to work, he stated publicly that he disagreed with the editorial direction of The Register.
 He left to found The Inquirer to reflect the original editorial philosophy.
 Unlike The Register, which had substantial capital investment, The Inquirer received little financing, but still managed to make a profit.
 Magee was the only full-time employee.
 The entire magazine was based on freelance submissions, and staff and its advertising were outsourced.

 In 2006 Magee met with VNU leaders over their alleged use of a web layout similar to that of The Inquirer.
 Magee sold The Inquirer to VNU later that year.
 Magee remained as editor of The Inquirer until February 2008, when he left to pursue other publishing ventures including TechEye.

+In 2008, Magee, established the IT Examiner, an information technology news website based in Bangalore, India.
+It was financially backed by Chinese company Metaplume, with the aim of capitalising on the growth of India's burgeoning IT industry.
+In 2009, Metaplume terminated all the staff and the site was shut down.

 He joined Fudzilla as Editor-at-Large in July 2016.